So, you’ve built your website!

-CSS can be used to utilize a beautiful and manageable site.
+CSS can be used to utilise a beautiful and manageable site.

-However, using an unoptimized or outdated version is a common culprit for slow loading pages.
+However, using an unoptimised or outdated version is a common culprit for slow loading pages.
 Research the best stylesheet for your site and eliminate any unnecessary elements.

 8) Unprofessional JQuery